Internship and Career Services

 - Open to organizations, galleries, film industry, museums that can provide a meaningful internship experience for Cinematic Arts & Technology, Creative Writing, Indigenous Liberal Studies, Museum Studies, or Studio Arts majors.

-- Student can select their own site and setup their interview with site supervisor and upon confirmation of internship, bring signed internship forms to Internship and Career Services Director.
-Contact the Director who can assist with the contact and coordination of site selection or site setup process.
+- Student can select their own site and setup their interview with site.
+Or contact the Internship and Career Director who can assist with the contact and coordination of site selection or site setup process.
 Note: Student may not begin internship until all hiring documents are complete through IAIA Human Resources.

 Participating Internship Hosts

-Previous and current internship hosts include Patricia Michaels (PM Waterlily), Flowering Tree Permaculture Institute, IAIA Indigenous Liberal Studies Department, Balzer Contemporary Edge Gallery, IAIA Library, New Mexico State Film Office, New Mexico History Museum, and Ralph T. Coe Center for the Arts.
+Previous and current internship hosts include Patricia Michaels (PM Waterlily), Flowering Tree Permaculture Institute, IAIA Indigenous Liberal Studies Department, Balzer Contemporary Edge Gallery, IAIA Library, New Mexico State Film Office, New Mexico History Museum, Ralph T. Coe Center for the Arts, SWAIA, Santa Fe Independent Film Festival, Duchy Films, Wheeler Museum, and Meow Wolf.

 For more information, please contact Internship and Career Services Director at (505) 424-2319 or firstname.lastname@example.org.